Learn DynamoDB

 How to Query DynamoDB in Descending Order

-How to query DynamoDB in descending order with ScanIndexForward=false — newest-first results, why sort happens on the sort key, and how to page backward efficiently.
+Query DynamoDB in descending order with ScanIndexForward=false — newest-first results, why sorting happens on the sort key, and why reverse reads are free.

-Sorting DynamoDB on a changing attribute — why you can't update a key attribute in place, the delete-and-recreate pattern, and using a GSI so the volatile value lives off the base-table key.
+Sorting DynamoDB on a changing attribute — why a key attribute is immutable, the delete-and-recreate pattern, and moving it to a GSI sort key instead.

 Zero-Padding Sort Keys in DynamoDB

-DynamoDB zero-padding sort keys — why "10" sorts before "2" in a string sort key, and how fixed-width zero-padded numbers make string order match numeric order.
+Why "10" sorts before "2" in a DynamoDB string sort key, and how fixed-width zero-padding makes lexicographic byte order match numeric order.

 Intermediate5 min read